Top of page

 Different TPO receptor agonists are given in different ways.

-• You have eltrombopag as tablets or an oral solution that you take once a day.
+• Eltrombopag is given as tablets or an oral solution that you take once a day.
 You should not have dairy foods or drinks, indigestion medicines, or vitamin or mineral supplements between 4 hours before and 2 hours after your dose.

-• You have avatrombopag as tablets that you take with food at the same time every day.
+• Avatrombopag is given as tablets that you take with food at the same time every day.

-If you are having romiplostim, you – or a friend or family member – might be taught how to inject yourself at home.
-Alternatively, a community nurse might visit you every day to give you your injections.
+• Romiplostim is given as an injection under your skin once a week.
+You – or a friend or family member – might be taught how to inject yourself at home.
+Alternatively, a community nurse might visit you to give you your injections.

 Side effects of TPO receptor agonists